jupytercalpoly/k8s-eks-deploy/aws-eks-tldr.md

 - **VPC (Virtual private cloud)**: launch AWS resources in a virtual network environment.
 Select IP addresses, create subnets, and configure route tables and network gatesways.

-- **IAM Role**: IAM role is similar to a user.
+- **IAM Role**: IAM role is similar to a user (but different).
 This is your identity with permissions that determine what the identity can/can't do in AWS.

   A role does not have standard long-term credentials (password or access keys).
 Instead, if a user assumes a role, temporary security credentials are created dynamically and provided to the user.